CBD Has to Be Regulated Now. Here’s Why

 The CBD market and industry is booming.
 Products with cannabidiol go directly to shelves, often skipping the formalities of scientific research and regulations.
 You can buy CBD oil, edibles, or topicals everywhere from a CVS to a mini-mart.

-This nutritional supplement is used to lessen various conditions, including serious illnesses like cancer.
+This nutritional supplement is used widely.
 But without proper FDA regulations, doctors and patients have to do a lot of guesswork looking for the right dosage.
 As an anonymous FDA representative shared in The New York Times, selling unproven substances causes health concerns, because many patients prefer CBD to reliable treatment methods for curing severe diseases.

 Nevertheless, the CBD market keeps growing.
 Experts predict CBD sales in the US to reach $2 billion by 2020.
 Healthcare products make the most significant part of the market.
 CBD users treat CBD as a less dangerous alternative to traditional medicine.